 2 Under the Public Sector Management Act 1994 s.
 112(2), a reference in a written law to the Public Service Commissioner is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Minister for Public Sector Management.
 This reference was changed under the Reprints Act 1984 s.
 7(5)(a).

 3 The Racing and Gambling Legislation Amendment and Repeal Act 2003 s.
-19 and Pt.
-11 Div.
-2 read as follows:
+19 reads as follows:

-“

 19. Power to amend regulations